 They say love is blind, well it’s deaf too!
 So, turn up your favorite songs and have a karaoke party for just the two of you.
 If you want to take things seriously, you can pick up a home karaoke system without breaking the bank.

 We all know the famous scene from Ghost, where Sam and Molly do a pottery class together.
 Well, if you don’t have clay to hand, why not try painting each other’s portrait?
-Get artistic and have fun with your partner!Instead of just having dinner, you can turn it into a themed night where the dinner and movie tie in together.
+Engaging in arts is a great hobby for couples, especially on rainy days.
+Get creative and have fun with your partner!Instead of just having dinner, you can turn it into a themed night where the dinner and movie tie in together.
 Click To Tweet

 Trust building activities for couples

 Having a date at home just the two of you together, away from distractions, is an excellent opportunity to build trust and improve your communication.

 Social media and technology can be major sources of trust issues for couples.
 Swapping phones with your partner to have access to each other’s photos and social media accounts is a great way to build trust.